 How To Clean A Empty Hot Tub

-- Disconnect the power supply from the hot tub.
-It is important that the pump does not work while the tub is being cleaned, both for your safety and for the safety of the tub.
+- Disconnect the main power supply from the hot tub.
+It is important that the pump does not work while the tub is being cleaned, both for your safety and so you don’t accidentally damage the device.

 1. Clean Hot Tub Filter Dishwasher Detergent

-1. Remove the filter from your spa and place it in the large pickle tub.
+1. Remove the filter from your tub and place it in the large bucket.

-2. Fill the pickle tub with five gallons of hot water with the hose from your garden.
+2. Fill the bucket with five gallons of hot water.

 3. Mix detergent and trisodium phosphate in hot water.